 - Checks made payable to cash or a higher number of withdrawals than is normal;

 - Abnormal purchases made for goods or entertainment;

 - A change of bank account title or beneficiary designations; and

 - Unexplained fees to an estate planning attorney.

 Also pay attention to the actions of the caregiver.
 Red flags are if they charge an excessive fee, take the senior on an expensive vacation, or engage in other questionable activity.
 In addition, if the elderly person owns property, you should also regularly review public records to ensure that it has not been transferred.

 When you know, or even just suspect, that your loved one is the victim of elder exploitation, don’t wait until he or she is destitute to take action.
-Request a free consultation from the experienced elder care attorneys at Lieser Skaff Alexander in Sun City Center, DeLand and Tampa.
+Request a free consultation from the experienced elder care attorneys at Lieser Skaff in Brandon and Tampa.
 We will evaluate your case and determine if you or your loved one might be eligible to collect damages due to elder exploitation.